mohan-chinnappan-n/reports-and-dashboards-notes/docs/Reports_dashboard_bp1.md

 Set time frame filters by choosing a **Date Field** and **Range** to view.
 Only records for that time frame are shown.

+Use report filters that emphasize the use of standard or custom indexed fields.
+Use index fields in report filters, whenever possible

 Reduce the number of fields in the report by **removing unnecessary columns** or fields.

 If you receive an error message saying that your activity report has too many results, **filter** on a picklist, text, or date field.

+**De-normalize data**:

+De-normalize data when practical—“over de-normalizing” the data results in more overhead.
+Use summarized data stored on the **parent record** for the report.
+This practice is more efficient than having the report summarize the **child records**

+** Data Archiving **
+ Reduce the amount of data by archiving unused records—move unused records to a custom object table to reduce the size of the report object.